 Impersonations

-Impersonation scams are used by fraudsters to try to get you to provide sensitive account details by pretending to be someone trusted or in a position of authority.
-They will often ask you to provide credential details, share one-time passcodes or click on malicious links to provide access to your accounts.
+Impersonation scams are used by criminals to try to get you to share personal or account information by pretending to be someone trusted or in a position of authority.
+They may use fake adverts, web links or phone calls claiming to be from Fidelity.
+Fraudsters often ask you to provide login details, share one-time passcodes, click on malicious links, complete forms or transfer money.

 Impersonation scams: what to look out for